qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_overview.rst

 Have a look into the API documentation of `qx.ui.mobile.page.Page <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.mobile.page.Page>`_ to understand the basic concepts of qooxdoo mobile.

+If you are new to qooxdoo, make sure you have read the :ref:`getting started <pages/getting_started/helloworld#setup_the_framework>` tutorial to understand the basics of qooxdoo.

 Environment Keys
 ================